Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Certifying superlocality

 In Ref. \cite{PB11}, a relationship between the average success probability of $2$-to-$1$ random-access code and the linear dimension witness has been demonstrated.
 The linear dimension witness is given by

-The violation of the above inequality certifies that the system is a qubit in a device-independent way.
-On the other hand, by assuming qubit dimension, the violation of the linear dimension witness inequality (\ref{LDW}) certifies the quantumness of preparations and measurements.
+By assuming qubit dimension, the violation of the linear dimension witness inequality (\ref{LDW}) certifies the quantumness of preparations and measurements.
 The quantum strategy as given by Eqs. (\ref{OPTprep}) and (\ref{OPTmeas}) gives the maximal quantum violation of $2\sqrt{2}$ for the inequality given by Eq. (\ref{LDW}).
 This is related to the maximal quantum violation of the CHSH inequality \cite{CHS+69} as discussed in the next section.
 The average success probability of $2$-to-$1$ random-access code is related to the linear dimension witness as $P_{B}=\frac{W_L+4}{8}$.
 From this relationship, it follows that the violation of the inequality $P_{B} \le 3/4$, which certifies the quantum advantage of the random-access code, implies the violation of the inequality given by (\ref{LDW}) and vice versa.
 In the P$\&$M scenario as in Fig. \ref{Fig:PMSR}, the quantum advantage of the random-access codes implied by the violation of the inequality $P_{B} \le 3/4$ or the quantumness as certified by the violation of the linear dimension witness inequality has been used to demonstrate secure quantum key distribution \cite{PB11} and genuine randomness generation \cite{LPY+12}.